dvdvgt/Giter/README.md

 ```

 # Contribution
-Please feel free to report bugs, request features or add examples by submitting a pull request.
+Please feel free to report bugs or request features by opening an issue.

 # License
 Copyright (C) 2019  David Voigt